jshin1223/record-management-system/README.md

   - Existing records are automatically loaded when the application starts.

 - **Unit Tests**
-  - There are three unit test files that check functions in client, airline, and flight records.
+  - There are unit test files in the `tests` folder that check functions in client, airline, and flight records.

 ---
 ### Contributors